MehakKhurana17/Census-2011-Analysis/README.md

 # SQL Functions Used:

-1. Joins
+1. Aggregation functions using Groupby and Having
 2. Subqueries
-3. Multiple joins
+3. Joins
-4. Case statements
+4. Union
 5. Logical conditions
-6. Nested subqueries
+6. Temporary tables
 7. Windows functions

 # Insights:

-1. Total population of India was found to be 1.2 Billion with an average growth of 19%
+1. Total population of India was found to be 1.2 Billion with an average growth of 19%.
-2.
+2. Average literacy rate of India was seen to be 72.31%.
+3. Average sex ratio of India as per 2011 Census was 945.
+4. Andaman And Nicobar Islands was having the lowest growth rate of 0.7% , meanwhile Nagaland	showed the highest growth rate of 82.27%.
+5. Jharkhand, Jammu and Kashmir, Rajasthan, Arunachal Pradesh and Bihar are the five states showing lowest literacy rate of less than 66%.
+6. Daman and Diu and Dadra and Nagar Haveli are the states having lowest sex ratio (lesser than 800).
+On the other hand Kerala, Puducherry and Uttarakhand are the states having highest sex ratio (greater than 1000).
+7. Previous census population of India was 1.01 Billion.
+8. Area per person according to previous census population was 0.0031 km2	which now reduced to 0.0026 km2.